genesiscommunitysuccess/docs/docs/03_server/03_request-server/02_basics.md

 ## Adding a name

 Every `requestReply` in your .kts must have a unique name.
 The Genesis platform will add the prefix `REQ_` to the resource name.
-For example, the following code block specify a `requestReply` called `ALL_COUNTERPARTIES`:
+For example, the following code block specifies a `requestReply` called `ALL_COUNTERPARTIES`:

 ```kotlin
 requestReplies {